LPGhatguy/iterative-game/README.md

 # iterative game
-Foundation for an iterative game.
+Foundation for an iterative game built using React and Redux.

+I wanted to experiment with data migration in Redux, and when I started this project I was in the middle of a really bad Cookie Clicker addiction.

 Puttered out because I couldn't figure out what sort of theme to go with.